The Hatmaker’s Wife by Lauren Yee and Directed by Carmen Crussard

 The expression, “if these walls could talk,” comes true for a young woman who moves into an old home with her boyfriend.
 Expecting to be happy living together, the couple find it less than ideal and soon the woman hears a wall speaking to her and begins receiving notes.
 It appears the wall wants to help this couple by sharing the story of two former residents, a hatmaker and his wife.
 The hatmaker is upset about his long-suffering wife leaving him after decades of marriage as well as the loss of his favorite hat.
 But there’s a reason for this bizarre communication and stories about true love never get old.

-This play will have you believing in the possibility of transcending worlds where love and family will always remain the most important aspects of life.
+This bittersweet comedy will have you believing in the possibility of transcending worlds where love and family will always remain the most important aspects of life.

 Help us better the impact of arts in our community by getting involved the Arts & Economic Prosperity Study 6 (AEP6).
 The information you provide will help to measure the economic impact of the arts in Lee County.